 Two headstrong, stubborn boys meet but one of them is innocent, the other is everything but that.

-The character developement's most interesting and fascinating part to me was the process as Otoji loses his innocence, physically and mentally too.
+developement's most interesting and fascinating part to me was the process as Otoji loses his innocence, physically and mentally too.
 First his beliefs about his brother are destroyed.
 Then in his grief his morals, too.
 As he falls in love he does not beccome the typical 17 year old in love, he becomes the obsessed, posessive lover of a likewise obsessive and posessive boy from the same age.
 And this kind of love is the reason I absolutely worship Sadahiro Mika: love at its fullest, maddest, most passionate and insane peak.
 When there's nothing else to fear but losing the other.
 When your own life doesn't matter anymore.

 Joe is wounded and is probably having an incestous relationship with his own father.
 If Nedu is his father, which nobody actually knows.
 Joe is someone who wants to be loved but is afraid he would be betrayed.
 He has no morals, yet still a 17 years old kid in a love that is almost insane, it's so passionate.
 Joe hates to lose but has a rather interesting and practical views on who to call a winner or a loser.
 He is the wild horse from the cliche whom nobody can tame.
 Yet the manga's most beautiful moments arre those when his hidden tenderness surfaces.